TuanUR/cross-blockchain-token-swap/README.md

 <!-- Usage -->
 ## Using the DApp
 The decentralized application enables users to interact with their existing swaps.
-It therefore requires an already set up swap as well as its swapId (either by searching the corresponging newSwap event or by being transmitted to the user).
+It therefore requires an already set up swap as well as its swapId (either by searching the corresponding newSwap event or by being transmitted to the user).
 Users have the ability to inspect swap details as well as to easily execute the core functions claim() and refund() of the protocol without the need of using the command-line.

 ### 1. Startpage

-The startpage of the interface displays relevant information, which includes the user's accounts address, the network he is currently on and the address of the HTLC the DApp is executing.
+The startpage of the interface displays relevant information, which includes the user's account address, the network he is currently on and the address of the HTLC the DApp is executing.
 Please note that if you're using a private network, you should add the contract address of your own HTLC in the source code.
 The same applies if you want to abstain from using the provided HTLCs at the previously mentioned addresses.

 ![Bildschirmfoto 2021-02-05 um 16 40 02](https://user-images.githubusercontent.com/64489139/107055186-4f3aa000-67d1-11eb-85c5-2b66e3f4b8e2.png)